alvaromontoro/almond.css/README.md

 We based the theming on CSS variables and HSL colors.
 HSL allows to define a color based on three parameters: Hue, Saturation, and Lightness.
 Provide a primary and secondary colors using HSL, and see the demo page change automatically.

+The default primary color is a dark pale blue, and the default secondary color is a medium gray.

-Some values that you can specify:
+Some values that devs can specify:

 | Variable | Description | Default Value |
 |----------|-------------|---------------|